-Warm, cheesy and gooey, this cheesy spaghetti squash is just as good as twice baked potatoes or sweet potatoes, but with fewer calories and carbs.
+Warm, cheesy and gooey, twice baked spaghetti squash is just as good as twice baked potatoes or sweet potatoes, but it’s so much healthier.

 Cheesy Spaghetti Squash